mathesar-foundation/mathesar-wiki/docs/team/meeting-notes/2024/07/2024-07-23-maintainer-meeting.md

 I've hit a small snag and I'd like opinions on the best approach to dealing with it...

 Mathesar 0.1.7 allows users to create a new table without specifying a table name.
 Mathesar generates one automatically.
-Personally, I don't actualy like this feature.
+Personally, I don't actually like this feature.
 I'd rather Mathesar prompt me for a name because renaming it later requires extra steps.
 To support this feature, our `tables.add` API supports the ability to auto-generate a table name during creation.
 But the API only returns the table OID.
 The front end also needs to know the auto-generated name.
 Here are the ways I can think of to fix this:

 - (A) Bodify the return value of `msar.add_mathesar_table` so that it returns something like `{ "oid": 12345, "name": "foo" }`.
 A downside here is that the return value would not be consistent with other return values.
 But this could be a good opportunity to discuss patterns around return values.
 Brent recent expressed a though/opinion that perhaps functions like this should return everything they can.